 Australia is the only place where a wide variety of marine deposits of this key age occur, that can fill the gap in the existing global database.
 Recently, we have obtained the first excellent Mesoarchean results from deep ocean environments in the 2.9 Ga Lake Johnston Belt and the Murchison province of the Yilgarn.
 Those samples show key evidence for variations in the sulfur cycle through this time range, rather than just minor oxygen-fugacity variations before the Great Oxidation Event (Figs. 2-4).
-However, the ~2.9 Ga Lake Johnston Greenstone belt in the Yilgarn Craton is a marine rift with submarine volcanic rocks (basalts, felsic volcanics and komatiites) shales andbanded iron formations (BIFs); it also contains low-temperature volcanogenic massive sulfides (VMS) and the Maggie Hays komatiite-hosted Ni sulfide define the source of sulfur linked to volcanic massive sulfide (VMS) deposits with negative S-MIF data (Bekker et al., Science 2009, 326). deposit.
-The new Δ^{33} S values we recently obtained from a key set of samples from this belt range from -1.7 to 0.1, providing the first and only strongly pegative Δ^{33} S data from the Mesoarchean first and only strongly negative Δ^{33} S data from the Mesoarchean.
+However, the ~2.9 Ga Lake Johnston Greenstone belt in the Yilgarn Craton is a marine rift with submarine volcanic rocks (basalts, felsic volcanics and komatiites) shales andbanded iron formations (BIFs); it also contains low-temperature volcanogenic massive sulfides (VMS) and the Maggie Hays komatiite-hosted Ni sulfide deposit.
+The new $\Delta^{33}S$ values we recently obtained from a key set of samples from this belt range from -1.7 to 0.1, providing the first and only strongly negative $\Delta^{33}S$ data from the Mesoarchean.
 These observations are consistent with the reduction of inorganic sulfate, similar to that observed in the Neoarchean VMS, komatiite-hosted Ni sulfides (Figs. 2, 3 and 4) and BIFs.
 This provides the only evidence for a Mesoarchean sulfate reservoir linked to a subaerial volcanic plume and an oceanic volcanic plume with volcanic island eruptions.
-These data show that the strongest positive and negative Δ^{33} S variations in the Mesoarchean sulfur MIF record are lower than the range of sulfur
+These data show that the strongest positive and negative $\Delta^{33}S$ variations in the Mesoarchean sulfur MIF record are lower than the range of sulfur